rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/OracleDbSummary.md

 - dataGuardGroupId: System.String
   - Supported in v6.0+
   Rubrik ID of the Data Guard group to which this database belongs.
-- dataGuardGroupMembers: list of DataGuardGroupMembers
-  - Supported in v6.0+
-  List of Data Guard group members.
 - dataGuardGroupName: System.String
   - Supported in v6.0+
   Name of the Data Guard group to which this database belongs.